Devart’s Birthday Sale Is On — 20% Off All Products

 After you have defined all the settings, you can finally click Launch DB Instance.

-As soon as the instance process is finished (it might take some time), you will be able to check the status, together with some other configuration information in the corresponding window as shown on the screenshot.
+As soon as the instance process is finished (it might take some time), you will be able to check the status along with some other configuration details in the corresponding window, as shown on the screenshot.

 To view the details of your MySQL instance, click the database instance name.